-

 Action Alert: Tell D.C.
 Council to Fund New Housing Vouchers in FY24 Budget!

 Despite a promise to end homelessness in D.C., the mayor’s proposed FY24 budget funds ZERO new housing vouchers.
 As you know, tenant vouchers are a crucial support for thousands of D.C. residents.
 The impact of no funding next year will be devastating for those who are unhoused/housing insecure.
-With such a well-resourced D.C. budget, D.C.’s […] Read more…
+With such a well-resourced D.C. budget, D.C.’s lowest-income residents should not have to continue to struggle for basic resources each year.
+Tell D.C.
+Council to end homelessness now by funding new housing vouchers in the FY24 budget!
+Click here to take action and send an e-mail to D.C.
+Council!
+Read more…

 -